The cost and effect of a 'keep-everything' returns policy.

 "When I first started and discovered you guys myself, I actually sent out a few emails to others in the industry like, 'Hey man, I didn't know this existed.'"

 His advice to others?
-"It's not to settle for that initial 'keep everything and get a full refund' policy... there are better solutions out there now."
+"Do not settle for the 'keep everything and get a full refund' policy... there are better solutions out there now."

 Castlery's experience demonstrates how the right reverse logistics partner can transform returns from a costly operational headache into a streamlined process that enhances customer satisfaction, recovers value, and frees up internal resources for more strategic initiatives.